 Social Distancing PLEASE: Lastly, we are asking for you to use our parks responsibly.
 While it is tempting to gather with friends at the park and play a game of spike ball, football or volleyball, this is not social distancing.
 We can all do our part to protect the residents of Chico.
 Please enjoy the parks to take a walk, walk your dog or just to get a little fresh air, but do so with great distance from others that might be doing the same.

 We miss our customers!
 Our business is to bring people together, the CARD staff can hardly wait to get back to business as usual.
 We are working on a few creative ideas until we are able to throw open our doors.
 Stay tuned for more information!

-After School Programs: Cancelled through Friday, May 1 due to school closures.
+After School Programs: Cancelled through the school year due to school closures.

 In order to support the current shelter in place order, all CARD playgrounds and park restrooms will be closed to the public.
 While the playgrounds will be off limits, we have lots of wide-open spaces where you can get out, get some fresh air and practice social distancing.
 Please remember the guidelines and let’s work together to flatten the curve.

 Adult & Youth Classes: Canceled through Friday, April 17.

 Adult & Youth Sports: Spring season sports (3/23-5/22) have been cancelled.
 CARD accounts will be credited.
 Email email@example.com if you would like to request a refund.

 Aquatics: Swimming Across the Spectrum (April) has been cancelled.